 As ordered reported by the House Committee on Natural Resources on July 16, 2014

 H.R.
-1810 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.
+916 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA).
+Any costs to state governments, including matching contributions, would result from participation in a voluntary federal program.